Adversarial Robustness of Partitioned Quantum Classifiers: Experimental Results

 \subsection{Model Architecture}

-We employ parametrized quantum circuit (PQC)-based classifiers consisting of $\ell$ layers, with each layer including a rotation unit and an entangling unit.
+We employ parametrized quantum circuit (PQC)-based classifiers using hardware-efficient ansätze \cite{kandala2017hardware} composed of $\ell$ layers, with each layer including a rotation unit and an entangling unit.
 Each rotation unit consists of single-qubit rotation gates with three trainable parameters: $Rot(\omega_1, \omega_2,\omega_3)=RZ(\omega_1)\cdot RY(\omega_2)\cdot RZ(\omega_3)$.
 Each entangling layer is structured such that the qubits are sequentially interconnected in a cyclic manner.
 Specifically, qubit \(i\) is entangled with qubit \(i+1\) for \(i = 1, 2, \dots, (d_+)-1\) using CNOT gates, and the final qubit, \(d_+\), is entangled with the first qubit, \(1\), thereby forming a closed loop of entanglements.
 Recall that $d_+ = d + d_a$ denotes the total number of qubits in the classifier.
 We employ amplitude encoding to map classical data into a quantum state.
 Consequently, \( d = \lceil \log_2{c} \rceil \) qubits are required to represent \( c \)-dimensional classical data.
-For $K$-class classification, each classifier includes $d_a = \lceil \log_2{K} \rceil$ ancilla bits initialized to $\ket{0}$\footnote{The number of ancilla bits is inspired by the settings in \cite{anil2024generating}}.
+For $K$-class classification, each classifier includes $d_a = \lceil \log_2{K} \rceil$ ancilla bits initialized to $\ket{0}$\footnote{The number of ancilla bits is inspired by the settings used \ifthenelse{\boolean{icml-citation-format}}{ by Anil et al. \yrcite{anil2024generating}. }{ by Anil et al. \cite{anil2024generating}. }}.
 Fig. \ref{fig:experimental-settup} shows a classifier with adversarial layers implemented within its intermediate layers.
 We begin by training the classifier without any adversarial layers.
 Once the classifier is trained, we freeze its weights, add the desired adversarial layers based on our different experimental settings, and then train only the new layers.
 The adversarial layers have a similar architecture to the classifier's layer, with CNOT gates replaced by controlled phase-shift gates $CRZ(\phi)$ that apply a phase shift of angle \(\phi\) to the target qubit around the $Z$-axis when the control qubit is in the \(\ket{1}\) state.
 When \(\phi\) is set to zero, this controlled gate behaves as an identity gate, irrespective of the control qubit's state.
 This allows us to initially set the adversarial layers to function as identity gates, and observe their impact on the model's performance as we train them.

 To calculate gradients for our simulated quantum classifier, we employ backpropagation due to its computational efficiency within simulation environments that support automatic differentiation.
 When working with real quantum hardware, the parameter-shift rule \cite{guerreschi2017practical, mitarai2018quantum,bergholm2018pennylane,schuld2019evaluating} is required because backpropagation relies on the explicit knowledge of the system's internal operations, which could be inaccessible.
 The parameter-shift rule, which enables gradient estimation by systematically varying parameters and measuring the resulting changes in the output, requires at least two forward passes for each parameter to estimate its gradient, significantly increasing computational overhead compared to backpropagation as the number of parameters grows.